 The airport you will land at is Schipol Airport.
 From here there are various trains and buses that can bring you wherever you need to go.

-To get to Amsterdam Centraal Station take one of the trains or buses heading in that direction.
+To get to Amsterdam Centraal Station Take one of the trains or buses heading in that direction.
 To take the train you need a ticket from one of the yellow ticket machines.
 All you need to do is change the language to your preferred one and type in your location as Centraal station.
-There signs above each platform which tell you where the train is heading.
+There are signs above each platform that tell you where the train is heading.
 In addition, there are workers in the area and ticket booths so if you are confused don’t be afraid to ask them.
 The train ride to central takes about 15 minutes.